faustomorales/retinanetjs/README.md

 # retinanetjs

 This package provides some convenience methods for using TensorFlow models created using `keras-retinanet`.
+Check out [the docs](https://faustomorales.github.io/retinanetjs/).

 ## Getting Started

 ### Convert RetinaNet Model to TensorFlowJS
-The example below converts the weights which are released with RetinaNet to TensorFlowJS.
-A few things to note:
+As an example, we'll convert the ResNet50 weights to TensorFlow.js format.
+You must have `tensorflowjs` installed.

-- You must supply a fixed input shape.
+First, save a fixed input size training model to a Keras h5 file with both the weights and architecture.
+You **must** supply a fixed input shape.
 In experimenting with different backbones, only a few functioned correctly with undefined input shapes when loaded with TensorFlowJS.

-- We do not convert to a prediction model.
+Importantly, we **do not** convert to a prediction model.
 Rather, we do the necessary box regression in TensorFlowJS.
-Including them made some backbones load incorrectly in TensorFlowJS.
+Including them made some backbones load incorrectly in TensorFlow.js.

 ```python
 import urllib.request